the Art of Community

 Thank you to Centennial Property Services for making a $300 donation on Colorado Gives Day to Urban Peak in the name of Cherry Creek Vista South HOA.
 By donating on Colorado Gives Day, the donation was doubled to $600 by a matching donation.

 Urban Peak is a nonprofit serving youth ages 15-24 experiencing homelessness.
 This organization does more than just house them, they also have education and employment programming – they teach these youth to become self-sufficient.

 Cherry Creek Vista South Homeowners Association C.C.V.S.
 H.O.A. is a covenant controlled community.
-With mandatory dues of $35 per property (home) per year.
-The Board consists of volunteer home owners for a 2 year term.
+Dues are $35 per property (home) per year.
+The Board consists of volunteer home owners.
 Home owner participation is highly encouraged.

 New Residential 220 Home Community slated to be built on the south side of PeakView Park!
 READ MORE!

 VOTE YES!
 NEW VOTE TO UPDATE CCVS COVENANTS

 As you know, we mailed out revised covenants that were written by a local law firm in March.
 We had been working on updating our covenants for over a year, and we had sent out multiple mailings letting residents know we were doing so.
 We had assumed that residents who wanted to provide feedback would come to the meetings.
 Looking back, we should have sent out the drafts first, collected and incorporated homeowner feedback, and then sent out ballots afterwards.

 We had an incredible turnout at our March meeting, and homeowners made it clear that they wanted further opportunity to comment and amend the documents before they were finalized and voted on.
 In an effort to be as inclusive as possible, the Board voted to cancel the original election and open the covenants back up for comment.